 In addition, the "Group Policy for Mac OS X" section documents each policy supported for this version of Authentication Services for Mac OS X.

-This guide is not comprehensive and only describes those Authentication Services features specific to Mac OS X. Refer to the Authentication Services Administration Guide for complete documentation on all other Authentication Services features.
+This guide is not comprehensive and only describes those Authentication Services features specific to Mac OS X. Refer to the Authentication Services Administration Guide, located in the docs directory of the installation media for complete documentation on all other Authentication Services features.

 Note: The term "Unix" is used informally throughout the Authentication Services documentation to denote any operating system that closely resembles the trademarked system, UNIX.